r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 https://mac.r-project.org/macbuilder/submit.html .
 Some ways in which
 this may differ from the CRAN checks:

-- Using R-devel not R 4.[34].x
+- Using R-devel not R 4.[345].x
 - timezone is Europe/London not Pacific/Auckland
 - OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11, and Xcode/CLT 14.0.3 with the macOS11 SDK.
 But R was built with CLT 14.0.0).
 - The TeX installation (MacTeX, currently 2025) is updated daily.
 - Later C/C++ compilers, different flags.
-  Apple clang 14.0.3 it seems was a major update from 14.0.0, with
+  Apple clang 14.0.3 was a major update from 14.0.0, with many aspects
-    many aspects of LLVM clang 15/16 having been ported.
+    of LLVM clang 15/16 having been ported.
-    Versions 15.0.0 seems a minor update from 14.0.3, includes suppoert for C23.
+  Version 15.0.0 was a minor update from 14.0.3, includes suppoert for C23.
-    Versions 16.0.0 ported some changes from LLVM clang 19.
+  Version 16.0.0 ported some changes from LLVM clang 19.
+  Version 17.0.0 ported some changes from LLVM clang 20, including
+    accepting -std=gnu23.
 - External software is (mainly) kept up-to-date -- see above.
-    This includes Java 21 and cmake, currently 4.0.0rc5 OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.7.
+    This includes Java 21 and cmake, currently 4.0.0.
+    OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.7.
 - Package INLA is installed -- requires a binary install on Macs.